-The Effective FROC for the relevant classes of Shares for each Sub-Fund is disclosed in the semi-annual and annual reports.
+The Effective FROC for the relevant classes of Shares for each Sub-Fund is disclosed in the annual report and in the Sub-Funds' factsheets (if any), available on the Lombard Odier Group website (www.loim.com).

 Within the Maximum FROC mentioned in the relevant Annex, the Directors reserve the right to adjust the Effective FROC from time to time.
 Any increase to the Maximum FROC is considered a material change and will be notified to the shareholders according to the procedure set forth in the preamble of the Prospectus.
 It should be noted that foreign jurisdictions where the Company may be registered might impose restrictions or additional requirements in case of a FROC increase.